cfdp/cfdp.dk/wp-content/plugins/simple-tags/readme.txt

 3. Autotagging your content !
 4. Add tags easily with click tags !
 3. To help you to add easily tags, Simple Tags has an autocompletion script.
 When you begin to tape a letter or more, a list a tags appears : you have only to choose !
 You can choose the down direction to see all the tags.
 6. You also can suggest tags from lot's of service (Yahoo!
-Term Extraction API, OpenCalais, Alchemy, Zemanta, Tag The Net, Local DB)
+Content Analysis, OpenCalais, Alchemy, Zemanta, Tag The Net, Tag4Site, dataTXT and local terms)

 == Changelog ==

+* Version 2.4.1
+	* Fix possible warning with preg_match function
+	* Specify user-agent for some provider
+* Version 2.4
+    * Test OK vs WP 4.0.x
+    * Fix Yahoo terms suggestion (use new API)
+    * Fix conflict with ShareThis plugin
+    * Add option for autolink title attribute
+    * Add current state for "click tags" feature (opacity changed if tags is already selected)
+    * Fix order by tag cloud
+    * Implement dataTXT provider for suggest terms feature (from Github contribution SpazioDati/master)
+    * Implement Tag4Site provider for suggest terms feature (from Sergey Zobin)
+    * Fix shortcode usage with &
+    * Add support of category name into tag cloud function
 * Version 2.3.2
 	* Move all get_option request into plugin class, use static
 	* Add option for limit autolinks to singular view (default setting, you need change this setting in DB for enable autolinks into all views)